-You start from simple basic ideas to developing a working prototype for it.
+You start from simple ideas to developing a working prototype for it.
 After that, you’ll have to go through several rounds of tweaking to smoothen out the edges so you can arrive at the final version, where your product becomes usable.

 But when it hits the shelves, you realized that you've made is just… well, like any other branded goods out there.